Psykkana/Project-Shirayuki/README.md

 Heavily based on the code from https://github.com/learncodebygaming/java_2d_game

 ## **How to use** ##
-1. Download the .java files
+1. Download the .java files + the assets folder
 2. Compile the .java files with javac in the command prompt
 3. Run the Driver file with java in the command prompt
 4. Move around with W, A, S, D